City · Japan · Asia

 Best Time to Visit

-Tokyo is a year-round destination, but the best time to visit depends on what you want to experience.
+Tokyo offers a unique experience in each season, making the best time to visit largely dependent on personal preference.
 Spring (March to May) is ideal for cherry blossom viewing, with temperatures ranging from mild to warm.
-Summer (June to August) can be hot and humid, but it's a great time for festivals and fireworks.
-Autumn (September to November) offers comfortable weather and stunning foliage.
-Winter (December to February) is relatively mild, though you may encounter occasional snowfall.
-Each season brings its own unique charm to the city.
+Summer (June to August) is hot and humid, but it is also the best time to enjoy festivals and outdoor events.
+Autumn (September to November) provides comfortable temperatures and stunning foliage, making it another popular season.
+Winter (December to February) is cold but offers fewer crowds and the chance to experience New Year's celebrations.
+Each season has its own charm, so consider what kind of experience you are looking for when planning your trip.

 Weather